Wurlitza presents a Cottage on Dartmoor

 Venue: St Bart's Church, Lostwithiel

-Tickets £10 available online, from Watts Trading, Fore Street, Lostwithiel, from any Lostwithiel church or on the door if not sold out.
+Tickets £10 for adults, £8 for under 18s available online at the bottom of this page, from Watts Trading, Fore Street, Lostwithiel, from any Lostwithiel church or on the door if not sold out.

 Screening of a thriller of love, jealousy and hairdressing accompanied by Wurlitza, a critically acclaimed five-piece band from South East Cornwall who have been specialising in adding live soundtracks to silent films since 2006.